yacucdeptrai/TheGioiSV/WildLens-Model/README.md

 ## 2) Environment
 - Python 3.10+ is recommended.
+- Dependency note: the repository now uses a unified `requirements.txt` at the repo root for backend/inference work.
+You may continue to use this subproject's `requirements.txt` for model training workflows, or you can install from the root file if you prefer one environment for the whole repo.
 - Create and activate a virtual environment on Windows PowerShell:
   ```powershell
   cd .\WildLens-Model